-$$q_F = q_g \left(\frac{(q_i q_g)^{0.5}}{q_i + q_g} + \frac{(q_s q_g)^{0.5}}{q_s + q_g} \right) \tag{4}$$
+$$q_F = q_g \left(\frac{(q_i q_g)^{0.5}}{q_i + q_g} + \frac{(q_s q_g)^{0.5}}{q_s + q_g} \right)$$ (4)

-- where q_c, q_r, q_i, q_s q_c, g_t, q_i, g_s and q_g are the mixing ratios of cloud water, rain water, cloud ice, snow and graupel, respectively. g(w) is a boolean function equal to 1 when vertical velocity w ≥ 0.5 m s-1, and 0 otherwise.
-The dimensionless quantity c ε is a dimensionless number that has a value between 0 and 1, and it scales the cloud updrafts and reaches the maximum when the vertically averaged mixing ratios of liquid (q_L) and combined ice (q_F) species are equal.
-Thus, the LPI is non-zero when liquid water and ice species co-exist in the grid boxes with updraft velocity above 0.5 m s-1, a threshold that identifies the growth phase of the thunderstorm.
-However, this chosen threshold generates many LPI signals.
-To overcome this issue, two Boolean functions f1 and f2 are included to filter out weak and noisy LPI signals caused by isolated single-grid-column updrafts (f1) and to filter out false LPI signals in strong orographic gravity wave clouds (f2) following Brisson et al. (2021). f1 is TRUE if more than 50% of grid boxes in a surrounding area of 10 × 10 km2 have an updraft larger than (or equal to) a threshold w{max}.
+- 130 where q_c, q_r, q_i, q_s and q_g are the mixing ratios of cloud water, rain water, cloud ice, snow and graupel, respectively. $g{(w)}$ is a boolean function equal to 1 when vertical velocity $w \ge 0.5 \text{ m s}^{-1}$, and 0 otherwise.
+The dimensionless quantity ε scales the cloud updrafts and reaches the maximum when the vertically averaged mixing ratios of liquid (q_L) and combined ice (q_F) species are equal.
+Thus, the LPI is non-zero when liquid water and ice species co-exist in the grid boxes with updraft velocity above 0.5 m s^{-1} , a threshold that identifies the growth phase of the thunderstorm.
+However, this chosen threshold generates - 135 many LPI signals.
+To overcome this issue, two Boolean functions f_1 and f_2 are included to filter out weak and noisy LPI signals caused by isolated single-grid-column updrafts (f_1) and to filter out false LPI signals in strong orographic gravity wave clouds (f_2) following Brisson et al. (2021). f_1 is TRUE if more than 50% of grid boxes in a surrounding area of 10 × 10 km2 have an updraft larger than (or equal to) a threshold w{max} .
 The threshold w{max} is somehow arbitrary (see Brisson et al. (2021)) and depends on the grid spacing used.
-In our application, - we have set it to 2 m s^{-1} , which showed a reasonable distribution of LPI.
-However, this threshold is slightly different from 1.1 m s-1 used by Brisson et al. (2021) with a grid spacing of 2.8 km.
-Note that these values are much lower than what is observed in the real world due to the simulated wider convective clouds and weaker updrafts, given the 2.2 km grid spacing is high but not to a level that matches reality. f_2 is TRUE if a column integrated buoyancy in (see Eq.
-16 in Brisson et al. (2021))

-in a surrounding area of $20 \times 20 \text{ km}^2$ is larger than (or equal to) -1500 J kg-1-2.
-As for w{max} , this threshold is also arbitrary,

-160 but in this case, we did not do any additional test and have simply used the one recommended by Brisson et al. (2021).
+In our application, we have set it to 2 m s-1, which showed a reasonable distribution of - LPI.
+However, this threshold is slightly different from 1.1 m s-1 used by Brisson et al. (2021) with a grid spacing of 2.8 km. f2 is TRUE if a column integrated buoyancy in a surrounding area of 20×20 km2 is larger than (or equal to) -1500 J kg-1.
+As for w{max}, this threshold is also arbitrary, but in this case, we did not do any additional test and have simply used the one recommended by Brisson et al. (2021).
 Thus, for more detail on these functions and choices, please see Brisson et al. (2021).
 LPI is calculated every 15 minutes in the COSMO 2.2 km simulations, and it is saved as an hourly maximum.

-2.4 Observational datasets
+145 2.4 Observational datasets

 Precipitation observations.
-The Integrated Multi-satellitE Retrievals for Global Precipitation Measurement (IMERG, Huffman et al. (2019)) dataset is used to validate the simulated total precipitation.
-It has a spatial-grid spacing of 0.1° (≈ 10 km) and is available at half hourly time frequency.
+The Integrated Multi-satellitE Retrievals for Global Precipitation Measurement (IMERG, Huffman et al. (2019)) dataset is used to validate the simulated precipitation.
+It has a spatial grid spacing of 0.1° (≈ 10 km) and is available at half hourly time frequency.
 The IMERG data covers our entire analysis domain, including oceans that lack in-situ precipitation-measuring instruments.

 In addition to IMERG, we use a gridded precipitation dataset, RhiresD, available over Switzerland only (Wüest et al., 2010).
 It provides daily accumulated precipitation based on a high-density rain gauge network - including 430 gauges in Switzerland.
 The data is available at a horizontal grid spacing of 2 km.
-The dataset suffers from a general tendency to